 Photo by: Margarita Mironova-Malkin / Tuleviku Meedia

-This article was created in partnership with our partner Baltic Center for Media Excellence
+This article was created in partnership with the Baltic Center for Media Excellence